-If a contractor or supplier supplies goods and services for which they must hold a relevant licence, or they also carry out building work, they're a subcontractor under the BIF Act and must be paid through the PBA.
+If a contractor or supplier supplies goods and services for which they must hold a relevant licence, or they also carry out building work, they're a subcontractor for the purposes of a PBA and must be paid through the PBA.

 Labour hire companies

 A labour hire company is considered a subcontractor for the PBA project (and must be paid through the PBA accounts) if either: